geelon/nn_viz/README.md

 We could interpret dropout technique as asking this question: if I obscure some of the data, can the feature still be computed?
-Analogously, in real life, humans understand blurry pictures or deduce from partial information.
+Analogously, in real life, humans are able to understand blurry pictures or deduce from partial information.

 Perhaps the usual neural network (MLP) structure computes this question.
-Though we usually think the output of each neuron as the result of a computation, maybe it is closer to the confidence of that computation.
-Thus, each neuron represents a computation, but from the input data, the actual computation being run by the computer, usually something like σ(W*x + b), determines how certain the computation would be.
+Though we usually think of the output of each neuron as the *result* of a computation, maybe it is closer to the *confidence* of that computation.
+That is, each neuron *represents* a computation though it does not transmit that computation.
+Instead, the signal conveyed, something like σ(W*x + b), says how certain the would-be computation is.
+In some ways, the neural networks might thus be seen as a sort of complicated hash function at each layer, and indeed a hash function (i.e. classifier) overall.

 Furthermore, this gives the interpretation of regularization as preventing the model from becoming overly dependent on a small subset